HealthDataInsight/design_system/docs/updating_frontends.md

 The [layout file](../app/views/layouts/nhsuk.html.erb) will need to be updated to change version numbers of links, etc.

 ## NDRSUK Frontend (currently v9.3.0)
 The SCSS files are currently in the [downloaded repo's](https://github.com/HealthDataInsight/ndrsuk-frontend) ./packages folder.
-After downloading, run the script in ./scripts/nhs2ndrs.
+To update NDRSUK Frontend, run `bundle exec rake app:update_ndrs_frontend\[9.3.0\]` in the terminal (replace '9.3.0' with your desired version).
 This will edit and rename files as required.
 There is additional information in the repo's README.md.
 The complete list is:
 - ./ndrsuk.scss
 - ./components/**/*
 - ./core/**/*